tatarize/potrace/README.md

 The intent is to permit pip installation, however this is not yet an approved port, and cannot be uploaded to pypi until it is.
 The intent is to use the `potrace` namespace on pypi: https://pypi.org/project/potrace/

-For now, download the download the package library and type: `pip install -U .` in the package directory.
-Addon backends will be automatically detected if installed with pip. `backend-svg` for how to author a plugin backend.
+For now, download the package library and type: `pip install -U .` in the package directory.
+Addon backends will be automatically detected if installed with pip. see `backend-svg` for how to author a plugin backend.

 ```